tsyet12/Duelist-Algorithm-Python/README.md

 - [ ] Add a modified feature for faster convergence

-- [ ] Add result loging and export to csv
+- [ ] Add result logging and export to csv

 # Contact Me